Povaz/LorenzoIlMagnifico/src/main/java/it/polimi/ingsw/pc34/README.md

 - Esc to set Fullscreen off;
 - F to set Fullscreen on;
 - M to mute the music;
-- D to resize window;
+- D to resize the window;
-- 1 to set the Awesome Track music;
+- 1 to set the Awesome Mix vol. 1and2 music;
-- 2 to set Gwyn OST (also awesome) music.
+- 2 to set Dark Souls (also awesome) soundtrack.

 ####The following features are not available for Socket users:
 - If you're kicked out of the game, your window will be closed.
 It is necessary to re-launch the Client class in order to log in.